WellART

 Q SERENA STACE

-Member NZ Association of Counsellors (MNZAC), Registered Art Therapist (AThR), Member ANZACATA
+Professional Member New Zealand Association of Counsellors (MNZAC), Registered Art Therapist (AThR), Professional Member Australia New Zealand Asia Creative Arts Therapy Association (ANZACATA).

-Serena has a Masters degree in Art Therapy (including counselling training) from La Trobe University in Melbourne Australia.
-Prior to her masters, Serena worked for five years as a paediatric oncology nurse.
-Serena has extensive experience in using counselling and art therapy with children, young people and families/whanau experiencing grief, loss, change and trauma, including family break-up, bereavement (including families bereaved through suicide).
+Serena has a Masters degree in Art Therapy (including counselling papers) from La Trobe University in Melbourne Australia.
+Prior to her Masters, Serena trained and worked as a paediatric oncology nurse.

 CONTACT: 027 353 4120, [email protected], www.serenastace.nz